-Our newest way to help is by setting up individual children with US Sponsors that pay for their educational expenses.
-The children have been hand selected as the most vulnerable in two areas:
+Our newest way to help is by setting up individual children with US Sponsors that pay for their educational expenses at the schools we have built and continue to build.
+The children have been hand-selected as the most vulnerable in two areas:

 The slums of Kampala, Ugandan capital city

 Bugiri, a small village on the Kenyan border

 Otherwise, they face the very real possibility of lifetime of poverty.

 We believe that the transformative power of education can only be successful

 through the joint efforts of partners willing to make positive changes in children's lives.

 Our primary commitment is to offer all children an equal opportunity to quality education.
 Learning fuels innovation, promotes self-sustainability, creates jobs and drives economic growth.
 We strive to equip children of all ages with the skills they need to better their quality of life in Uganda and build shared prosperity.

 Education in Uganda is not free.
 It is a luxury.
 We have plucked a handful of children from the slums of the capital and the most rural and poverty-stricken locations to be sponsored by anyone willing to help.
 We have built schoolhouses and provided books and supplies to assist the teachers and community members in maintaining what we,

 collectively with the Ugandan people, are building in this beautiful country.